 White Sturgeon were historically abundant in the SSJ, but unregulated commercial harvest from the mid-1880s to the early-1900s caused the population to decline to near extirpation (Pycha 1956; Skinner 1962).
 By 1917, commercial and recreational fishing was prohibited for all sturgeon in the SSJ (Skinner 1962).
-In 1954, the CDFW considered the White Sturgeon population in the SSJ resilient enough to support a recreational fishery (Chadwick 1959).
+In 1954, the White Sturgeon population in the SSJ was thought to be resilient enough to support a recreational fishery (Chadwick 1959).
 Research conducted during the 1950s–1980s designated the population stable with sustainable harvest rates (Chadwick 1959; Kohlhorst 1980).
-Exploitation was estimated to vary between 2.0% and 7.3% with most White Sturgeon caught as incidental bycatch by Striped Bass Morone saxatillis anglers (Pycha 1956; Miller 1972; Kohlhorst et al. 1991).
+Exploitation was estimated to vary between 2.0% and 7.3%, with most White Sturgeon harvested incidentally in the Striped Bass Morone saxatillis fishery (Pycha 1956; Miller 1972; Kohlhorst et al. 1991).
 However, enhanced technology (e.g., fish finders) and an increasing interest in the White Sturgeon sport fishery led to an exploitation of 11.5% by the late 1980s (Kohlhorst et al. 1991).
 As a result, several changes to White Sturgeon harvest regulations were implemented (Table 1).
 For example, the CDFW designated a harvest slot length limit of 117–183 cm total length (TL) in 1990 to protect mature White Sturgeon.
 Regulations continued to change throughout the 1990s, and again in 2007 and 2013.
 Currently, anglers may harvest up to three White Sturgeon per year between 102–152 cm fork length (FL).
 Despite increasingly restrictive harvest regulations, the potential for overexploitation remains a concern for White Sturgeon in the SSJ (Kohlhorst et al. 1991; Gingras and DuBois 2014; Hildebrand et al. 2016).
 Rieman and Beamesderfer (1990) and Beamesederfer and Farr (1997) suggested that most North American sturgeon can only sustain levels of exploitation around 5–10%.
 Additionally, current and historic estimates of exploitation for White Sturgeon are biased low because information is incomplete regarding illegal harvest, total fishing effort, and the total number of anglers.